History and Theories of Socialism

 A.

-Thomas More (1478-1535) Lord High
+Thomas More (1478-1535) Lord High Chancellor

-allowing him to annul his marriage to Catherine of
+annul his marriage to Catherine of Aragon.
+More was also

-Aragon.
-More was also known as a social critic who wrote
+known as a social critic who wrote a remarkable book of

-a remarkable book of fiction, Utopia, about an island
+fiction, Utopia, about an island nation with no

-nation with no private ownership, no unemployment,
+private ownership, no unemployment, rotation of work tasks

-periodically released for good behavior.
-More's book
+good behavior.
+More's book served as inspiration for

-later authors, below, whom Marx called "Utopians."
+real-world proposals from later authors, below, whom Marx

 B.